hassanhabbak/sparkCoursera/README.md

-# sparkCoursera
+# sparkCoursera Projects
-Projects done in spark for coursera
+Those are projects developed for Coursera’s course in Big Data Engineering.